juspay/purescript-otp-reader/docs/Juspay/OTP/Reader/Flow.md

 Capture incoming OTPs by listening for clipboard changes.
 The body could either be the the entire SMS body or the OTP itself.
 In both cases, the OTP should be extractable by `extractOtp`
+Calling `getName` on this will return the string "CLIPBOARD"